TaocsZhang/Fairness-regularizers-in-semi-supervised-learning/README.md

 ## Method 1
+Our first approach,  fair  semi-supervised  margin  classifiers  (FSMC),  isformulated  as  an  optimization  problem,  where  the  objectivefunction  includes  a  loss  for  both  the  classifier  and  label propagation,  and  fairness  constraints  over  labeled  and  unlabeled  data.
+Classification  loss  is  to  optimize  the  accuracy  oftraining result; label propagation loss is to optimize the label predictions on unlabeled data; the fairness constraint is to lead optimization towards to a fairness direction.
+In  this  way,  labeled  and unlabeled data are used to achieve a better trade-off between accuracy and fairness.

 ## Method 2
-Our approach,  fair graph neural networks (FGNN), is built with GNNs, where the loss function includes classification loss and fairness loss.
+Our second approach,  fair graph neural networks (FGNN), is built with GNNs, where the loss function includes classification loss and fairness loss.
 Classification loss optimizes the classification accuracy over all labeled data, and fairness loss enforces fairness over labeled data and unlabeled data.
 GNN  models  combine  graph  structures  and  features, and  our  method  allows  GNN  models  to  distribute  gradient information from the classification loss and fairness loss.
 Thus, fair representations of nodes with labeled and unlabeled datacan be learned to achieve the ideal trade-off between accuracy and fairness.

 ## Requirements
 Python 3.6<br>
 Pytorch 1.2<br>
-Pandas<br>
-Numpy<br>
+Pandas 1.2.0<br>
+Numpy 1.18.0<br>

 ## Getting started